malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 Learning is usually accomplished by recording events into a replay buffer (as tuples of state, action, reward), then running supervised learning against batches retrieves from the replay buffer.

+### Convergence Improvement Techniques
+There are several methods that have been shown to improve convergence efficiency and/or accurancy.
+Two relatively simple methods that are frequently included are:

+1. Using a target Q-Network that is updated separately from the online  Q-Network.
+The target network weights are updated periodically to match the online network, which is updated at every step.
+This maintains a longer period with the same action-values, in contrast to weight updates, which occur at every step.

+2. The use of an Experience Replay (ER) buffer, enabling mini-batch training, rather than single sample training.

+### Hierarchical Reinforcement Learning

+### Intrinsic Motivation
+Diversity Is All You Need (DIAYN) (Eysenbach, Gupta, _et al_, 2018) provides an mechanism for pre-training a network via a form of intrinsic motivation based on the idea of discovering a collection of distinguishable "skills".
+The approach aligns well with our general approach for AGI, as the "skills" that they refer to are encoded as an extra input parameter to the policy network.
+In our design, that is called a "goal".

 # Importance of Conscious Feedback